 About

-At the end of ht 1960-ties the museum moves to a new building, which was biult in 1857 by the bishop Strossmayer for the Framciscan priests from Bosnia.
+At the end of the 1960s the museum moved to a new building, which was built in 1857 by the bishop Strossmayer for the Franciscan priests from Bosnia.
 After having improved the sanitary conditions, the first permanent exhibition was opened in 1970 and within the next two years it doubled in size.
-From the middle of the 1970-ties up to the period of the Patriotic war this museum was one of the most active and most prominent cultural institutions in Đakovo.
-Numerous exhibitions took place, the number of items in the museum´s collections increased significantly, some officials took part in the most relevant cultural events of the town. «Đakovština»-publication was estabilished and published a few remarkable books.
+From the middle of the 1970s up to the period of the Patriotic war this museum was one of the most active and most prominent cultural institutions in Đakovo.
+Numerous exhibitions took place, the number of items in the museum´s collections increased significantly, some officials took part in the most relevant cultural events of the town. «Đakovština» publication was established and published a few remarkable books.

-The interior of the museum is divided into studies and show rooms, the permanent exhibition room (which has not been finished yet), a multy purpose show room, whichj is at the moment the centre of various activities (exhibitions, concerts, lectures, book promotions).
+The interior of the museum is divided into the permanent exhibition rooms, a multipurpose showroom, which is at the moment the centre of various activities (exhibitions, concerts, lectures, book promotions) and offices.
 The building is surrounded by a large uncultivated yard which opens new possibilities for future activities.
-To conclude with: After 50 years of its existence the National Museum of Đakovština has finally got appropriate facilities where it can decently present rich cultural heritage of Đakovo and Đakovština.

 Skip to content